National Security Agency: National Computer Security Center

 The DoD Computer Security Center was founded in 1981 and renamed the National Computer Security Center (NCSC) in 1985.
 NCSC was responsible for computer security throughout the federal government.
 NCSC was part of NSA, and during the late 1980s and the 1990s, NSA and NCSC published Trusted Computer System Evaluation Criteria in a six-foot high Rainbow Series of books that detailed trusted computing and network platform specifications.
 The Rainbow books were replaced by the Common Criteria, however, in the early 2000s.

-Other U.S. facilities
+Other facilities

-As of 2012, NSA collected intelligence from four geostationary satellites.
-Satellite receivers were at Roaring Creek Station in Catawissa, Pennsylvania and Salt Creek Station in Arbuckle, California.
-It operated ten to twenty taps on U.S. telecom switches.
-NSA had installations in several U.S. states and from them observed intercepts from Europe, the Middle East, North Africa, Latin America, and Asia.

 NSA had facilities at Friendship Annex (FANX) in Linthicum, Maryland, which is a 20 to 25-minute drive from Fort Meade; the Aerospace Data Facility at Buckley Space Force Base in Aurora, Colorado; NSA Texas in the Texas Cryptology Center at Lackland Air Force Base in San Antonio, Texas; NSA Georgia, Georgia Cryptologic Center, Fort Gordon, Augusta, Georgia; NSA Hawaii, Hawaii Cryptologic Center in Honolulu; the Multiprogram Research Facility in Oak Ridge, Tennessee, and elsewhere.